Pickup Simulation With An Audio Transformer

 N

 ote the way the primary and secondary transformer side have been interconnected to achieve a higher inductance.
-This I have not seen before in any commercial product.
-Although the primary and secondary inductance values are small, they give a much higher value in series, unless you mix up the winding sense [3].
+This I have nor seen before in any commercial product, neither on any other site.
+Although the primary and secondary inductance values are small, they give a much higher value in series, unless you mix up the winding sense[3].
 The working of this has been verified.
-The heavy FF load will yield a damped response as above.

-Agreed, if you donīt fix this at the point of origin, you have to fix the response lateron, but in all cases before the FF.
+Agreed, if you donīt fix this brittleness at the point of origin, you have to fix the response lateron, but in all cases before the FF.
+The real problem is that a buffered pickup is no longer damped, thatīs the source of the phenomenon.
+It likely needs a damping resistor in parallel (if the internal components are not sufficient) and a voicing capacitor before any buffering.

 You eliminated the expected frequency behavior by inserting a buffer without understanding what it does.
 If you then try to restore it with a similar circuit, the cat bites its own tail.

-To my logic, this has nothing to do with the series input resistor we have inserted.
+So, this all really has nothing to do with the series input resistor we have inserted.
+This is an understandable, but radically erroneous view on the subject.

 Back To Index